Novak Djokovic

 Novak Djokovic Prize Money

-According to the ATP website, Djokovic has won over $184 million in prize money to date, including over $3.6 million in 2024.
+Djokovic has won over $186 million in prize money, including over $1.4 million in 2025 (as of May), according to the ATP Tour.
 His career earnings from prize money are the highest in tennis history.

 Novak Djokovic Brand Ambassador

-According to multiple online sources, Djokovic’s earnings from endorsements and prize money totaled around $24 million between June 2017 and June 2018.
-He earned an astounding $50 million between June 2018 and June 2019, and between June 2019 to June 2020, he made around $45 million.
+According to Celebrity Net Worth, Djokovic’s earnings from endorsements and prize money totaled around $24 million between June 2017 and June 2018.
+He earned an estimated $50 million between June 2018 and June 2019, and between June 2019 to June 2020, he made around $45 million.

 Novak Djokovic Investments